-Most students live on campus.
-Off campus housing can also be arranged.
-Smoke-free residence halls bring together students from different class years.
-Typically, first-year students, sophomores and juniors share doubles, triples or quads; seniors choose between single rooms and doubles.
-There are themed houses for students who share common interests and want to develop programming that serves the campus and local community.
+Most students live on campus throughout their time at Wheaton.
+In addition to traditional-style residence halls, there are themed houses for students who share common interests and want to develop programming that serves the campus and local community.

-Teams of trained peer leaders and counselors oversee the residence halls.
-Staff members ease the transition to college life and provide advice on everything from choosing a major to dealing with a noisy roommate.
+Teams of trained peer leaders, referred to as Resident Advisors, and live-in professionals oversee the residence halls.
+Staff members ease the transition to college life and provide advice on everything from choosing a major to what co-curricular activities to get involved in.
 Live-in professionals provide additional resources for counseling and resolving issues that can arise in the residential environment.

 So what’s to eat?
 It depends on what you want.
 There are lots of healthy as well as decadent choices at the two main dining halls—Chase, where you can try the ice cream bar and all-you-can-eat everything; and Emerson, where you likely will wander around in circles because there are so many choices.
-And you can feel good about what you eat in either place because of our sustainability efforts, which include such things as buying local produce, using fair trade coffee and sending leftover scraps to a local pig farm.
-Or head off campus for pizza, Chinese food or the legendary buffalo wings at Wendell’s, just steps away.
+And you can feel good about what you eat in either place because of our sustainability efforts, which include such things as buying local produce, using fair-trade coffee, and sending leftover scraps to a local pig farm.
+Or head off campus for pizza, farm-made ice cream, or the many pick-me-up items at Bagels and Cream, just steps away.

 Learn more about our dining locations and view full menus on the main Dining Services page.